ManifoldScholar/manifold-docusaurus/docs/using/reading_groups.md

 Alternatively, you may add content to any Reading Group with which you are a Creator or Moderator, from multiple locations on your Manifold instance.
 Anywhere you see a **star icon**—next to a thumbnail image in the Manifold library, next to the title of a Project, Text, Resource Collection, or Resource on a Project home page, or next to an entry in the dropdown table of contents in the Manifold Reader—clicking on the star will open a window with a list of all Reading Group to which you have permission to add content, select the Reading Group name to add the item and **Close** to return to the previous page.

 If you have not created a Reading Group, clicking on an item’s **star icon** will add it to your **My Starred** list.
 Navigate to this list by clicking on your profile icon and selecting **My Starred** from the dropdown list.

+For more about addnig content into a Reading Group, see the [Collecting Content](../using/collecting.md) section.

 :::note Important
 You must be logged in to your Manifold account to add content to a Reading Group.